-The Company's key stakeholders are Group undertakings, including its shareholders and licensees of its trademarks, and applicable intellectual property registry bodies in jurisdictions where the Company operates.
+The Company's key stakeholders are Group undertakings, including its shareholders, licensees of its trademarks, and applicable intellectual property registry bodies in jurisdictions where the Company operates.
 The Company does not have any employees, or customers or suppliers outside of the Group.

 The Company engages with other Group undertakings, including its shareholders through regular meetings, intra-group management activities and ongoing dialogue.
-There is also regular engagement within the Group on finance-related matters which is taken into account in the Company's decision-making.